-The third volume of Toronto Comics is at the printer’s now, and should be available at TCAF 2016.
+The third volume of Toronto Comics launched at TCAF 2016.
+It’s the largest book to date.

 In this third volume, I wrote a story (“Lofty Aspirations”) about a couple who live in a loft in downtown Toronto who become suspicious of their neighbour.
 In a departure from previous years, I didn’t draw the comic — this year, it was illustrated by the amazingly talented Xan Grey.

 Toronto Comics: Yonge at Heart was released at TCAF 2017.

 For the fourth volume, I wrote the story “Housing Challenge,” about Toronto’s really redonkulous housing prices.
 More specifically, I imagined a future where housing prices are so unreasonable that people go on reality television to fight each other in giant robot mecha for a chance to win a condominium.
 Y’know.
 As one does.

 My collaborator for this story was the artist, Brenna Baines, who truly amazed me with her designs and final art.
 In particular, when I finally saw the final coloured pages, I was all agog.